saptarshi1996/Walvis-Logger/README.md

 - [Vuetify] - UI library used for Walvis.
 - [Server-Side-Events] - For real time streaming of stats and logs.
 - [Docker] - Without docker, there are no logs.
+- [Docker-Compose] - For building images and starting containers.

 and Walvis itself :)